mermaid-js/mermaid/docs/classDiagram.md

 ```
 ## Cardinality / Multiplicity on relations
-Multiplity or cardinality in class diagrams indicate the number of instances of one class linked to one instance of the other class.
+Multiplicity or cardinality in class diagrams indicates the number of instances of one class linked to one instance of the other class.
 For example, one company will have one or more employees, but each employee works for just one company.

 Multiplicity notations are placed near the ends of an association.